Bin Ladin’s Lamp

 I was inspired by several visual phenomena:

-1 – Mughal miniatures of the 17th century, which was itself inspired by European art, coming to Asia through European, mainly British, colonizers and traders.
-The Mughals were so enthralled by European figurative art that they also longed to create a similar tradition in their empire, despite Islam’s prohibition against depicting the human body.
-And so this lovely style was created, from which I departed to evoke a fairy-tale atmosphere.
+1 – Mughal miniature art from the 17th century, which was itself inspired by European art that was coming to Asia through European, mainly British, colonisers and traders.
+The Mughals were so enthralled by European figurative art that they longed to create a similar tradition in their empire, despite Islam’s prohibition against depicting the human body.
+And so this gorgeous style was created on the basis of which I sought to achieve a sense of the fabulous.

 Soloists Army Dance Troupe of Hammas, 1999, 165 x 155 cm, acrylic and epoxide on canvas